bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

      compatible = no
    }

-Configure the plugin in the |bareosDir|:
+Configure the plugin in the |dir|:

 .. code-block:: bareosconfig
    :caption: bareos-dir.d/fileset/mysql.conf